 Step 3: Slowly lift the pan

 Slowly lift the pan.
 If all went well (and I’m sure it did!), it should come off of the cake easily and effortlessly.

 Now that you’ve learned these tips and tricks for preparing a bundt pan and extracting the cake easily, it’s nothing bundt delicious times ahead!
-Check out the Bluprint course Coffee Shop Cakes to for plenty of bundt cake recipe inspiration.
+Check out the Craftsy course Coffee Shop Cakes to for plenty of bundt cake recipe inspiration.